kub-berlin/kub-weiterleitungsliste/README.md

 # installation

-Just drop this folder on a server that supports PHP (with JSON and sqlite support).
+Just drop the `dist` folder on a server that supports PHP (with JSON and sqlite support).

 If you want to use a different database, just edit the relevant parts in